user1408/AndroidArchRoomExample/AsyncExample/README.md

     Toast.makeText(applicationContext, userList, LENGTH_LONG).show()
 }
 ```
 Look cleaner that Android's AsyncTask, doesn't it?
+We got rid of the AsyncTask implementation class, completely.

 ## Using ReactiveX